Make-School-Courses/FEW-1.1-Web-Foundations/08-JavaScript-Arrays-Objects-Loops-and-Logic/README.md

 # JavaScript Arrays, Objects, and Loops

 Arrays, Objects are core data structures in JavaScript.
 Use them to hold and organize data used in the programs you write.

-Use loops to automate repetative tasks.
+Use loops to automate repetitive tasks.

 Hoisting, const, let, var

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Variables and scope
 1. Define Arrays and Objects